rev-net/memo/memo.md

 - **Full Transparency:** Public code and accounting is more trustworthy and easier to cooperate with.
 - **Cost Efficiency:** Many managerial and other expenses are not needed when there are no secrets or artificial barriers to progress.

-They struggle to enforce revenue-generation to pay for innovation, maintenance, and growth due to three core dilemmas:
+They struggle to enforce revenue generation to pay for innovation, maintenance, and growth due to three core dilemmas:

 - **Monetization Dilemma:** Establishing and justifying debt obligations, growth expenditures, and profit margins on revenue is difficult as an open business scales.
 - **Moat Dilemma:** The work and strategies of open businesses can be copied without inheriting the baggage of the original, meaning cheaper alternatives can emerge easily, devaluing the various costs borne by the original.